-Senior citizens and persons who are totally and permanently disabled may take courses at Chattanooga State for a reduced rate.
+Tennessee residents who are totally and permanently disabled or who are senior citizens (age requirement defined below) may take courses at Chattanooga State for a reduced rate.
 A "Maintenance Fee Reduction Request" form, available from the Admissions Office, must be completed at the time of registration each semester in order to receive the discount or waiver.
 Normal admission (or readmission) requirements apply.
 Audit-To receive a maintenance fee waiver for auditing, a person must:

 - be 60+ or permanently disabled

 - meet Tennessee residency requirements

-- provide proof of age or disability before registering
+- · provide proof of age or disability before registering

 - register for AUDIT after regular registration

 - pay all other applicable fees